 - Physical Therapy

 A carefully composed and personalized regimen of shoulder pain exercises and stretches can strengthen and restore affected bones, muscles, tendons and ligaments.
-At OrthoAspen, certified physical therapists work with physicians at every stage of the treatment process.
+At Aspen Valley Hospital, certified physical therapists coordinate care with OrthoAspen physicians at every stage of the treatment process.

 - Icing and Heating

 For symptoms of pain and inflammation, the use of ice and heat packs (often alongside rest, compression and elevation) can reduce swelling and provide pain relief.

 Devices such as bandaging, slings and shoulder braces are often diagnosed to allow the shoulder to rest and recover through immobilization and elevation or to create compression.